 "Participation" in this online class is mandatory - you must be active.
 There are numerous assignments which should force you to log-on continuously.
 I understand that each of you has your own schedule and will be logging-on at different times.
 That's fine.
-All that is expected of you is that you GET THE WORK DONE !!
+All that is expected of you is that you GET THE WORK DONE!!

-I do not accept late work (one exception - see the "Grading Rubric" for Discussions).
+I do not accept late work. (one exception - see the Discussion Grading Rubric)